SolidWallOfCode/txn_box/doc/index.rst

 Transaction Box
 ***************

-Transaction Box, or "txn_box", is an Apache Traffic Server plugin to manipulate :term:`transaction`\s.
+Transaction Box, or |TxB|, is an Apache Traffic Server plugin to manipulate :term:`transaction`\s.
 The functionality is based on requests I have received over the years from users and admnistrators for |TS|.
 The primary points of interest are

 *  YAML based configuration.
-*  Interaction between global and remap hooks.
+*  Smooth interaction between global and remap hooks.
-*  Consistent data handling for all uses.
+*  Consistent access to data, a single way to access data usable in all circumstances.

-*  Conditional actions based on a wide variety of transaction property.
-*  A variety of comparison operations.
-*  Transaction local variables.
-*  Static file support.
-*  IP address database support.
+|TxB| is designed as a very general plugin which can replace a number of other plugins.
+It is also
+intended, in the long run, to replace "remap.config".

 .. toctree::
    :maxdepth: 2

    txn_box.en
    building.en
+   install.en
    expr.en.rst
    directive.en
    selection.en